Updated: 8/7/2022 – A work in progress

 The end fed half-wave antenna will necessarily have high voltages at its far end and its feedpoint – and the matching transformer must withstand every volt.

-Eg: A transmitter delivering 100 watts to the end of a 2500 ohm EFHW antenna will see about 500 volts at the output of the matching transformer to chassis ground.
-Generic 600 volt rated hookup wire will work but with little design margin.
+Eg: A transmitter delivering 100 watts to the end of a 2500 ohm EFHW antenna will see about 500 volts (700 volts peak) at the output of the matching transformer to chassis ground.
+Generic 600 volt rated hookup wire is not very suitable.
 How about that uninsulated antenna wire?
 Something to worry about when using a “high powered” transmitter (or fingers).

 One other problem with an EFHW antenna in a portable, temporary or field setting is purely mechanical/practical.
 My 80 meter CW band half wave wire is 132′ long.
 When deploying mine in the woods it seems like it is a VERY long 132′.